 Scavenger hunts are a great way to explore different vocabulary and language concepts.
 They can be used to target receptive language skills, expressive language skills, and pragmatic language skills.

 For receptive language, an individual may read or listen to an item to find.
 For expressive language, an individual may say or write the item they found.
 For pragmatic language, an individual may work with someone else to complete the scavenger hunt, or ask for help locating an item.
-Note: these are only a few examples for targeting language skills- there are many more ways to use scavenger hunts!
+Note: these are only a few examples of targeting language skills- there are many more ways to use scavenger hunts!

 Where would I use a scavenger hunt?